HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are a lot of options that can alter the details of how the data is processed.
-These options can be controlled by changing the values detailed in three .config files, which are each stored in the
+These options can be controlled by changing the values in three .config files, which are each stored in the
 HYPERNETS working directory (details on how to set up the initial values for each of these from the default templates
 can be found on the :ref:`user_automated` page):